 2. What did you know about the brand Audemars Piguet and mechanical watches in general when you started to work for the brand in 1994?

 When I was offered to work for Audemars Piguet, I had never heard of the brand.
 I was quite impressed by the vibe and AP’s history when I met the people working there and discovered the watches.
 I was not a watch guy at all, well, except for Swatch watches.
 I was one of the biggest Swatch collectors at that time.
 I bought my very first mechanical watch from a Golf player that I admired, because I really wanted to have something personal from him.

 I actually got into Audemars Piguet by accident.
 I was on holidays in St. Barth when I bumped into a former acquaintance in a jewellery store there.
 We spent most of the holiday together and six months later, he took over Audemars Piguet as the French distributor.
 Shortly after, he asked me if I wanted to come and join the company.

 3. In the late 1990s, you were responsible for the US market.
 How well established was Audemars Piguet in the United States at that time?

-The brand was badly known in the US at the time.
+The brand didn’t have a good reputation in the US at the time.
 When I arrived, we had 95 points of sales.
 Whenever I went to a store and introduced myself the retailer asked me to leave.
 Why?
 Because the brand image was negative in their opinion.
-Now it’s the number one market.
+Now, it’s the number one market.

 Which are the most important markets for Audemars Piguet today?